dave/blast/README.md

 Your worker should satisfy the `Worker` interface, and optionally `Starter`, `Stopper`.
 See [httpworker](https://github.com/dave/blast/blob/master/httpworker/httpworker.go) and [dummyworker](https://github.com/dave/blast/blob/master/dummyworker/dummyworker.go) for simple examples.
-See the [blast command](https://github.com/dave/blast/blob/master/cmd/blast/blast.go) for an example of how to build a command with your custom worker type.
+See the [main.go](https://github.com/dave/blast/blob/master/main.go) for an example of how to build a command with your custom worker type.

 payload-template
 ----------------